Department of Nursing

 Admission to Morgan State University

 • Official transcripts from all schools previously attended

-• A completed Morgan State University Nursing Program Application
+• A completed Morgan State University Department of Nursing Application

 • Three (3) letters of reference (1 academic; 1 personal/character; 1 professional/organizational)

-• Completion of all pre-professional courses prior to starting the nursing program
+• Completion of all pre-professional courses prior to starting the Department of Nursing

 • All science coursework must have been completed within the last five years